owen2345/camaleon-cms-gem/README.md

 ![](http://camaleon.tuzitio.com/media/132/logo2.png)

 # Camaleon CMS (It adapts to your needs)
-This is the gem version of Camaleon CMS
+This is the gem version of Camaleon CMS (IN TESTING)

 # Requirements
 * Rails 4+